FAQs

 image.png

-For more information on this topic see our guide on Editting Room Properties.
+For more information on this topic see our guide on creating a floor plan.

 Can I do vaulted ceilings?